EFerriss/olivine/README.md

 # olivine

-All of the python code works with the latest version of pynams on *workingbranch*.
+All of the raw data and python code used in Ferriss et al. submission to *Gechemica et Cosmochemica Acta* on H diffusivity in olivine.

+Note this software requires [pynams v0.2.0](https://zenodo.org/record/1172001#.WoG_rudOlPY).